-If facing an issue from window make sure to add double glazing on the existing glass layer and if already used drywall with the wall then covers this up with a new layer of mass loaded vinyl which adds additional mass on top of the existing wall.
+If facing an issue from the window make sure to add double glazing on the existing glass layer and if already used drywall with the wall then covers this up with a new layer of mass-loaded vinyl which adds additional mass on top of the existing wall.

 Whenever you try to add an additional layer of mass on top of the existing layer make sure to use a resilient channel that helps to create decoupling and trap the noise within the layers and use soft thick materials on the floor to avoid direct impact with the floor.

-The scientific research has already been done on side effects to sleep in a noisy environment so make sure to reduce as much noise as possible.
+Scientific research has already been done on the side effects to sleep in a noisy environment so make sure to reduce as much noise as possible.

-If you have found any other useful tips to overcome airborne an structure-borne noise then feel free to share with our readers.
+If you have found any other useful tips to overcome airborne and structure-borne noise then feel free to share them with our readers.

 There are many questions from people related to Airborne and Structure Borne Noise.
 Here I am giving you answers to some important questions.

 Q1.
 How can you protect yourself from airborne noise?